atmatm9182/kokos/README.md

 ### Macros
 Kokos currently supports macros, however the reader macros are not yet implemented.
 The macros will be documented once the reader macros are implemented.

+# Notes
+- The vm is currenly about 5 times faster than the interpreter, but does not have a lot of features and procedures implemented yet